ASUWebPlatforms/webspark-ci/README.md

 We use [Playwright](https://playwright.dev) for front end testing.
 We have installed the [Playwright for DDEV add-on](https://github.com/Lullabot/ddev-playwright) to aid in the process.
 See the Playwright documentation for how to write tests.

+### Getting the site ready for Playwright

+Before creating Playwright tests, it is a good idea to first seed the website with sample media.
+You can fill forms with text on demand, but this is not the case with media files.

+Visit `/media/add`, and add media for each available media type.
+Name all of them `sample`, and for images provide the alt text of `sample image` as well as for captions use `sample caption`.
+For remote videos, be sure to choose an appropriate YoutTube video, prefereably one from the offical [Arizona State University](https://www.youtube.com/@arizonastateuniversity) channel.
+Here is a good one to use: [We build our future](https://www.youtube.com/watch?v=-pEMBc1mZZA&t=54s).
+I chose this one because it is short and has a simple title.

 ### Installing Playwright

 If you need to install Playwright from scratch, follow these steps: